CrossRef/rest-api-doc/funder_kpi_api.md

 **All works funded by X where license = CC-BY and license start date - published_date < Y**

-## Result controls

-You can control the size, quantity and selection criteria using the parameters:
+**All works funded by X where the archive partner listed = 'LOCKSS'**

 ## Versioning
-There are two ways in which versioning effects the API.

-1. The syntax of the requests can change
-2. The representation of the responses can change

-Versions of the request syntax and response representation can vary independently.
-That is- the syntax of a request can change without necessarily changing the response representation and the response representation can change without the request syntax necessarily changing.
+In theory, the syntax of the API can vary independently of the result representations.
+In practice, major version changes in either will require changes to API clients and so versioning of the API will apply to both the API syntax and the result representation.

-In both cases, the API will use a semantic versioning scheme whereby the version number is divided into three parts delimited by periods.
+The API uses a semantic versioning scheme whereby the version number is divided into three parts delimited by periods.
 The first number represents the "major" release number.
 The second represents a "minor" release number and the third represents an "internal" release number.

     Version 1.20.31
             ^  ^  ^